Are you interested in DAMA-DMBOK and DCAM mapping?

-2. Data Quality (DAMA-DMBOK2) vs Data Quality (DCAM® 2.2)
+2. Data Quality (DAMA-DMBOK2) vs. Data Quality (DCAM® 2.2)

-The comparison between the Data Quality (DQ) capabilities of both frameworks has shown a lot of similarities as demonstrated in Figure 4.
+The comparison between the Data Quality (DQ) capabilities of both frameworks has shown a lot of similarities, as demonstrated in Figure 4.

 There are also some minor differences.
 For example, DQ from DCAM® 2.2 includes DQ rules.
 DAMA-DMBOK2 considers DQ Service Level Agreements, DQ policies, and DQ standards as a part of the DQ capability.

-3. Data Ethics (DAMA-DMBOK2) vs Data Ethics in Data Governance (DCAM® 2.2)
+3. Data Ethics (DAMA-DMBOK2) vs. Data Ethics in Data Governance (DCAM® 2.2)

 Data Ethics is not a part of the DAMA Wheel.
 Still, DAMA-DMBOK2 covers this topic.
-This topic has become important during the last few years.
+This topic has become necessary during the last few years.
 DCAM® 2.2 includes Data Ethics as a capability in the Data Governance component.

-The most striking result of the analysis is that there are no interceptions between DAMA-DMBOK2 and DCAM® 2.2 viewpoints on the Data Ethics deliverables as shown in Figure 5.
+The most striking result of the analysis is that there are no interceptions between DAMA-DMBOK2 and DCAM® 2.2 viewpoints on the Data Ethics deliverables, as shown in Figure 5.

 DCAM® 2.2 sets a goal to create a separate function to manage Data Ethics.